torbsd/torbsd.github.io/index.md

 Originating at the University of California in the 1970's, BSD software is renowned for its Internet infrastructure role since its earliest days.

-The Tor Project plays a critical component in anonymity and privacy solutions.
+The Tor Project plays a critical component for internet anonymity and privacy solutions.
 With increasing surveillance and censorship, Tor is a vital tool, and the project has grown by leaps-and-bounds since its creation at the US Naval Labs in the 1990’s.
 Millions